fcampardo/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Section 5.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject.
 A new data set is produced with only the average value of each variable for each activity and subject.
-Then all the new data is saved in .csv file called tidy.csv
+Then all the new data is saved in .txt file called tidy.txt